rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

    controlled, such as memory-mapped I/O.

-Using LLVM's `Relaxed` atomic volatile operations instead resolves both problems on cache-coherent hardware where native loads and stores have `Relaxed` or stronger semantics.
-The vast majority of hardware which Rust supports today and is expected to support in the future is cache-coherent, and therefore making volatile feel more at home on such hardware is a major win.
+Using LLVM's `Relaxed` atomic volatile operations instead resolves both problems on globally cache-coherent hardware where native loads and stores have `Relaxed` or stronger semantics.
+The vast majority of hardware which Rust supports today and is expected to support in the future exhibits global cache coherence, so making volatile feel more at home on such hardware is a sizeable achievement.

 However, we obviously must still have something for those exotic platforms whose basic memory loads and stores are not cache-coherent, such as `nvptx`.
 Hence the